default-anton/llm-sidekick.nvim/README.md

 Must be used after an `:Ask`, `:Code`, or `:Chat` command.

+#### `:Apply`
+Applies a single change from the LLM response at the current cursor position.
+Use for selective, careful modifications.

-#### `:Apply [all]`
+#### `:ApplyAll`
-Applies file modifications from the LLM response.
-Handles complex operations across multiple files, including:
-- Creating new files and directories
-- Modifying specific sections of existing files
-- Deleting files or code snippets
-- Applying changes to multiple files in a single operation

-Only available in buffers created by the `:Code` command.
-- Without arguments: applies changes from the modification block at cursor position
+Applies all changes from the LLM response at once.
+Use for bulk, consistent modifications.

-- With `all`: applies all changes from the current assistant response, maintaining consistency across related modifications
+Both commands handle file operations (create/modify/delete) and are only available in `:Code` buffers.

 #### `:Stt`
 Starts speech-to-text recording at the current cursor position.
 Shows a floating window with recording status.
 Press Enter to stop recording and insert the transcribed text, or press q to cancel.
 Works in both normal and insert modes.